mdabdulazeez/nestle_poc/README.md

 - IRSA for secure AWS service access
 - Network policies for traffic isolation
 - Security policies enforced via Kyverno
+- SSH key pairs managed by Terraform with proper tagging
+- Optional SSH access to EKS nodes (can be disabled by not providing ssh_public_key)

 ## Cost Optimization